aimat-lab/opXRD-paper/README.md

 ## Features

-+ The font for text, roman math, and numbers is [Source Serif Pro](https://fonts.google.com/specimen/Source+Serif+Pro).
++ The font for text, roman math, and numbers is [Source Serif Pro](https://github.com/adobe-fonts/source-serif).
 + The font for Greek and calligraphic math is [Euler](http://luc.devroye.org/fonts-26139.html).
 + No colors are used in the text to reduce distraction and to guarantee quality printing.
 + Margins, spacing, and font size are set for comfortable reading.
 + Headings are designed for easy scanning.
 + Formatting is also specified for figures, tables, appendix, and a separate online appendix.
++ The file `paper.pdf` illustrate the output of the template.

 ## Usage